Phwatang/BPIR4-with-RM520NGLAA/README.md

    ![](Step3_3.png)

 ## 4. Creating a Management Port
 The management port will be used such that the Bananapi can be configured (ssh/http/... etc) from another network.
 Feel free to skip this step.
-If you don't know why it would be useful, the you probably don't need it.
+If you don't know why it would be useful, then you probably don't need it.

 There are many ways to do this.
 We will do this the simple way by setting up one of the Bananapi's ports to use DHCP and adjust the lan subnet range if necessary.